identity-com/docs/docs/cruiser/escrow-example/Escrow Example.md

 }
 ```

-### Phew!
-You can see how much easier things are with Cruiser
+### As you can see... things are much simpler with Cruiser than with vanilla Solana

-If you'd like to use Cruiser in your next Solana project, please check it out on [Crates.io](https://crates.io/crates/cruiser)
+**If you'd like to use Cruiser in your next Solana project, please check it out on [Crates.io](https://crates.io/crates/cruiser)**